Did you know DNA influences your athletic ability?

 Ready, Set, GENES – Playing sports based on your genes

-Hockey, soccer, basketball, golf and track and field – the possibilities are endless.
+Hockey, soccer, basketball, golf, and track and field – the possibilities are endless.
 Your rambunctious 8 year-old want to play all of them.
 But, with all the equipment, gear, uniforms and fees, it can get very expensive, very fast.

-How do you decide on which sports embrace?
+How do you decide on which sports to embrace?
 Because there’s no way to know if you are raising the next NHL/NBA superstar, the future David Beckham or Tiger Woods.
 Or is there?

 Sports genetics is a popular topic when it comes to professional athletes, regularly linking specific genes or genetic variants to athletic performance.
 Genetic variants are different versions of the same gene.